pivotal/docs-tap/api-auto-registration/troubleshooting.hbs.md

 # Troubleshoot API Auto Registration

-This topic contains troubleshooting information for API Auto Registration.
+This topic contains ways that you can troubleshoot API Auto Registration.

 ## Debug API Auto Registration